Kalyanamam Kalyanam (film): Production

 Latha was initially chosen to portray Jayachitra's sister; however a day before the film's launch, she informed she could not act in the film.
 During the launch, the producers announced that Jayachitra will play dual roles as siblings.
+The film's launch saw T. R. Sundaram of Modern Theatres clapping the film while Jayaseelan from the same company switched on the camera.
+The song "Kalaigal Naan" was picturised on that day.

 Soundtrack

 The soundtrack was composed by Vijaya Bhaskar.

 Release and reception

 Kalyanamam Kalyanam was released on 12 January 1974, and emerged a commercial success.
 Kanthan of Kalki said those who did not watch Pattikada Pattanama (1972) would enjoy this.
+Navamani praised the acting, dialogues, music, humour and direction.
 The film's success established Arunachalam as a successful screenwriter in Tamil cinema.